mcm30114/Mobile-Devops-How-To/Mobile Application Development And Publication.md

 In some instances where the mobile app is the only asset being developed and deployed -- where it has no dependency on other back end systems to make it a complete and functioning application -- then the Mobile Application Development workflow can be much smaller and more self contained.

 Where the Mobile Application is part of a larger eco-system -- where there are multiple back end systems of record (a Profile system, a payment system, a catalog system, a transactional system, etc), where there are multiple "channels" of interaction with the system(s) such as customers being able to reach a customer service person to verify a transaction that they performed on the web, or on a mobile device -- then the interaction of interdependencies on with other systems can make the act of Mobile Application Development and Deployment much more complicated.

+Examples of this level of complication could be the need to be in alignment with constantly revising web services or exposed API's, alignment of code capabilities between Mobile and MBaaS code when a new feature is rolled out (version control is another related issue here), or a general environment change, as in the introduction of a new component for the composite solution.

 In an effort to keep it simple, refer to Figure 2 below: